NoroffFEU/development-platforms/svelte-case-study.md

 ```
 This code will generate the items straight in the html using the `#await` syntax.

-You combined this with a script tag in the svelte file where you will be setting up the fetch.
+You combine this with a script tag in the svelte file where you will be setting up the fetch.
 ```js
 <script>
   const baseUrl = "your url";